 Hurghada is a Red Sea resort town and has become an incredibly popular tourist destination, particularly among diving and snorkeling enthusiasts.
 It also very popular as a family holiday destination, thanks to its many family-friendly resorts and hotels, and an abundance of fun activities, such as scuba diving, wind surfing, sailing, horse riding and deep sea fishing.

 Not only is Hurghada the ideal place to relax, but it is also well known for its very vibrant nightlife and its extensive shopping opportunities.
-In short, Hurghada is a great place to relax and unwind for a few days following days of sightseeing tours, and for this reason, it is often included in the itineraries of Nile cruise package tours – as well as the reason wht we have listed it as one of the most important Egypt tourist attractions.
+In short, Hurghada is a great place to visit in Egypt to relax and unwind for a few days following days of sightseeing tours, and for this reason, it is often included in the itineraries of Nile cruise package tours – as well as the reason why we have listed it as one of the most important Egypt tourist attractions.

 #9 – Western Sahara Desert

 The Western Desert is home to many popular Egypt tourist attractions, most of which are located in or near to the various oases.
 The best way to view these attractions is by booking an oases package tour or a Sahara desert adventure tour.
 Most good oases tours will include a visit to all the different oases, and you will often be taken to see the best sites found at each of them.

 In addition to the oases and their historical monuments, the Western Desert is also home to several natural Egypt attractions, including the White Desert; the Black Desert, and the Valley of the Whales, to name just a few.